How to Harness the Moon's Energy.

 To keep it simple, the lunar cycle is split into two parts; waxing and waning.
 Within each of these two, are four cycles.
 In its waxing phase, the Moon passes through four cycles; New Moon, Waxing Crescent, First Quarter and Waxing Gibbous.
 In its waning phase; Full Moon, Waning Gibbous, Third Quarter and Waning Crescent.
 Waxing means growing.
 This phase commences with a New Moon, when the Moon is at its darkest, and isn’t visible in the sky.
 But from this day, as its orbit around Earth begins again, more light is reflected on its surface until it reaches its peak at the Full Moon.

 Working with the Moon’s cycles can greatly enhance the structure and intent of your creative endeavours.
 Broken into eight phases, these time periods offer guidance for your focus, allowing you to harness the Moon’s energy as you work through the month.
-Starting at the phase of the New Moon, here’s a breakdown of how you and the Moon can buddy up and take your creative workings to a new level.
+Starting at the phase of the New Moon, here’s a breakdown of how to harness the moon's energy and take your creative workings to a new level.

 The New Moon is the ideal time to start new projects, set intentions, and even hit that reset button on previous intentions or plans.
 Working with this growth energy boosts action, so take proactive steps with your goals and dreams during this phase.
 This lunar cycle also supports new regimes such as health, exercise, and diet.
 It aids new ventures, so is a great time to get a business project launched.
 Keyword: Growth.